 The first launch for a mission beyond Earth orbit was on September 14th, 2007 for the SELENE moon mission.
 The first foreign payload on the H-IIA was the Australian FedSat-1, a 50kgs weighing Australian scientific micro satellite, in 2002.
 As of March 2015, 27th out of 28 launches were successful.

 For the 29th flight on November 24th, 2015, an H-IIA with an upgraded second stage launched the Telesat’ Telstar-12V satellite, the first commercial primary payload for a Japanese launch vehicle.
 The Telstar-12V launch took place at the Tanegashima Space Center and was a key event for MHI, given that Telesat was one of the ‘Big Four’ FSS operators.
 MHI aims to bring the cost of its launch services down to compete with new launch vehicles such as the Falcon 9 of SpaceX and Ariane 6 of Arianespace.
-These plans will be accelerating around 2020 when the company hopes to bring its H3 launch vehicle to market.
+These plans accelerated in 2020 and the company has planned the first launch of the H3 rocket in 2022.